ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

 - **Trends And Implications:**.
   - The trend indicates that a small number of customers are driving a large portion of revenue.
   - Maintaining and enhancing relationships with these top customers could yield higher returns.
-  - Analysing factors contributing to the high CLTV in top customers could optimize strategies for others.
+  - Analysing factors contributing to the high CLTV in top customers could optimise strategies for others.

 - **Actionable Takeaways:**.
-  - Prioritise engagement and tailored marketing strategies for the top three customers to maximize retention.
+  - Prioritise engagement and tailored marketing strategies for the top three customers to maximise retention.
   - Explore upselling and cross-selling opportunities for customers with values above $7,000.
   - Investigate the potential of replicating high-value customer profiles to attract similar new customers.